 Currently enrolled Fellows, Faculty, staff and Conservatory alumni in good standing may all access during operating hours and schedule rooms with either the Campus Information Center personnel located in the lobby for the Warner Bros.
-Building or the Campus Facilities office located in room 211 of the Warner Bros.
-Building.
+Building or the Campus Facilities office located on the 2nd floor of the Warner Bros.
+Building next to the Service Center.
 Security can provide access to scheduled campus facilities and may request valid identification.